SGenheden/Scripts/README.md

 It is recommended to put this is in a source file, e.g. `.bashrc` that is loaded automatically.

-Lastly, the code without any sort of support.
+Lastly, the code comes without any sort of support.
 If you find a bug, please add an issue report here on GitHub.